axe-n/OJ287/README.md

 # OJ287
-major works on OJ287 SMBBH Blazar AGN system
+major works on OJ287 SMBBH Blazar-tyoe AGN system

-will update only after releases
+-will update only after releases-